Kilkis: Road Transport

-Kilkis is accessible from the A1 motorway to the intersection of Polykastro and National Highway 65, which passes around the town, connecting it south with Egnatia Road and Highway 25, and north with the Doiranos Customs Office and Doiranos Customs. end of Highway 25, just 10 kilometers from the Promachonos Customs (Greece – Bulgaria border).
+The main road through the municipality is the EO65, whose northern end formerly ended in the city centre before the western bypass around the city was built: it was rerouted from the city and extended north to Rodopoli and the border with North Macedonia at Doirani in 1995, and then to the Strymonas bridge in 1998; it leads southbound to the A2 motorway (Egnatia Odos), northbound to the R1105 road in North Macedonia, and both ways to A25.
+Kilkis Provincial Road 9 connects Kilkis with Polykastro, and leads to the A1.

 The Kilkis is served by KTEL Bus, which performs daily trips to/from Athens, Thessaloniki and other cities within Greece.

 Rail transport

 Kilkis has a train station on the Thessaloniki-Alexandroupoli line, with daily services to Thessaloniki and Alexandroupoli.

 Air Transport

 Kilkis currently does not have an airport; the nearest is Thessaloniki Airport, 66 km away.

 Sport teams

 Kilkis hosts the football club Kilkisiakos F.C. with earlier presence in 2nd tier division of Greek championship and the handball club G.A.S.
 Kilkis which has won a Greek cup.